 The world of work is changing.
-Jobs of the future require new skillsets.
+Jobs of the future in Australia require new skillsets.
 But what are they, and how do you make sure you’re prepared to grab the opportunities they present?

 The World Economic Forum (WEF) has declared that we are entering the ‘Fourth Industrial Revolution’:

 “Developments in genetics, artificial intelligence, robotics, nanotechnology, 3D printing and biotechnology, to name just a few, are all building on and amplifying one another.
 This will lay the foundation for a revolution more comprehensive and all-encompassing than anything we have ever seen.”

 This acceleration of technology is changing the world of work.
 It has been an emerging trend for some time, but as innovation, investment and capability increase, so too will the rate of ‘revolution’.